determined-ai/determined/docs/interfaces/proxy-ports.rst

 .. code:: bash

-   det -m determined.cli.tunnel --listener 8265 $DET_MASTER $TASK_ID:8265
+   det -m determined.cli.tunnel --listener 8265 --auth $DET_MASTER $TASK_ID:8265

 where $DET_MASTER is your Determined master address, and $TASK_ID is the task id of the launched task or experiment.
 You can look up the task id using CLI command ``det task list``.